X1r0z/pivot-rs/README.md

 The behavior of port reuse differs from operation systems.

 In Windows, there is only `SO_REUSEADDR` option, which allows multiple sockets to bind to the same address and port.
-But there are some limitations, depending on the accounts `pivot-rs` is running under, and the ip address you are binding to.
+But there are some limitations, depending on the account performing port reuse, and the ip address you are binding to.
 You can refer to the following link for details.

 [https://learn.microsoft.com/en-us/windows/win32/winsock/using-so-reuseaddr-and-so-exclusiveaddruse](https://learn.microsoft.com/en-us/windows/win32/winsock/using-so-reuseaddr-and-so-exclusiveaddruse)